 Author's Note: This story is the first installment of a larger project that has been growing in my mind for a long time.
 In all, there will be four parts.

 Daylight touched the snow-clad peak of Mount Mindolluin, painting its white helm with glinting gold.
-The clear hue shone down upon the mountain side, bathing the great city at its foot in pale luminescence.
+The clear hue shone down on the mountain side, bathing the great city at its foot in pale luminescence.
 An east breeze hummed through the busy lower levels of Minas Tirith, but it was cold and nipping, chasing the sun's warmth away.
-The early spring that was come wasn't felt in the stone fortress yet, save perhaps in the Houses of Healing up in the sixth circle.
+The early spring that had come wasn't felt in the stone fortress yet, save perhaps in the Houses of Healing up in the sixth circle.

 There the tall trees and fragrant bushes and beds of humble flowers were already awakening from their winter sleep, bursting into new leaf and blossom.
 A most delicate, soft scent seemed to hang about them, heralding the change of season and bringing comfort amidst the breaths of persisting chill.

 Going around that green tapestry was a thick hedge of shrubbery, nearly five feet tall, broken only once along the side facing the main road near the massive bastion that divided the city levels in two, and that break was the first entryway into the Houses of Healing.
 From it a cobbled path went straight forward, with lesser ones branching off to snake through the flowering lawns.

 In the middle of garden and greensward stood the elegant buildings accommodating those grievously ill.
 And they were indeed fair, made of light stone and boasting lofty arches and gently sloping roofs, the detail carven into the masonry beautiful in its graceful simplicity.